pattern

 desinflar, vaciar el aire

-Ex: He forgot deflate the exercise ball , so it took up too much space in the closet .Olvidó **desinflar** el balón de ejercicio, por lo que ocupó demasiado espacio en el armario.
+Ex: He forgot to deflate the exercise ball , so it took up too much space in the closet .Olvidó **desinflar** el balón de ejercicio, por lo que ocupó demasiado espacio en el armario.

 to become smaller, narrower, or tighter